-This year, December 17 events are taking place in 14 US cities, and 20 cities around the world
+This year, December 17 events took place in 15 US cities, and numerous cities around the world

 Red Umbrella Day + Slut Walk, ABQ